FLAVR: Flow-Agnostic Video Representations for Fast Frame Interpolation: User study

 \section{User study}

 We carry the user study on the Amazon Mechanical Turk (AMT) platform.
 We select two representative works that belong to two broad families that perform linear (SuperSloMo~\cite{jiang2018super}) and quadratic (QVI~\cite{xu2019quadratic}) warping for multi-frame interpolation.
 Then, we compare each video generated by \Ours{} with videos generated using each of SuperSloMo and QVI separately.
 For this purpose we use \emph{all} 90 HD videos from the DAVIS dataset, generate \eightx{} interpolated videos and place the two interpolated videos one beside the other and randomly shuffle the order of videos.
 We then show each pair of videos to 6 AMT workers and ask them to choose which video, right or left, looked more realistic.
 The method preferred by more users is chosen as a winner for that particular video.
 In case of tie, that is if each method is chosen by 3 users, we place the video under ``no preference'' category.
+Workers are paid in accordance with minimum wages rules.
 With this setting, we find that users overwhelmingly chose our videos in preference against SuperSloMo~\cite{jiang2018super}.
-More details are provided in section 5.1 of the main paper.
+More details are provided in subsection 5.1 of the main paper.